Progressive, real-world learning. Online.

 Discipline specific knowledge and capabilities

 Demonstrate specialised knowledge of the historical and current context and issues of the humanitarian sector and relate this knowledge to emergent public health issues in humanitarian crises.

 Apply advanced communication skills to analyse, plan implement and evaluate interventions that address identified health needs in complex humanitarian crises to a range of stakeholders in the sector.

 Select relevant digital technologies to research, critically analyse, evaluate and communicate current research, evidence based practice and other information to diverse audiences regarding health issues in humanitarian crises.

 Critically analyse and interpret contextual information relating to health needs to plan, prioritise and evaluate health programs in complex humanitarian crises.

 Critically analyse available information on a range of complex health needs to generate solutions to prevent disease and injury and protect health whilst considering context constraints and stakeholders needs in humanitarian crises.

 Demonstrate autonomy, responsibility and accountability through continued commitment to learning, reflective practice and professional development to lifelong learning in humanitarian health.

-Collaborate with diverse teams members to effectively plan, implement and manage health programs as part of a multisectorial response to humanitarian crises.
+Collaborate with diverse team members to effectively plan, implement and manage health programs as part of a multisectoral response to humanitarian crises.

-Evidence cultural competence in planning and developing equitable access to health services and interventions in multisectorial humanitarian contexts.
+Evidence cultural competence in planning and developing equitable access to health services and interventions in multisectoral humanitarian contexts.

 Approved by Faculty Board February 2018